different-ai/file-organizer-2000/README.md

 4. Install dependencies by running `npm i` or `yarn`.
 5. Start compilation in watch mode by running `npm run dev`.

-### Manual Installation

-Copy over main.js, styles.css, manifest.json to your vault VaultFolder/.obsidian/plugins/your-plugin-id/.

 ### Development

 This plugin is developed using TypeScript.
-The main logic of the plugin is contained in index.js, vision.ts, and name.ts.
+The main logic of the plugin is contained in index.ts, vision.ts, and name.ts.
 The plugin uses the Obsidian API to interact with the Obsidian app.

 ## To Do

-- Replace GPT Vision by a local model
+- [ ] Replace GPT Vision by a local model
-- Make it easy for peopel to extend whaetever workflow.
+- [ ] Make it easy for peopel to extend whaetever workflow.

 ### Building